alienaline/react-calculator/README.md

-# react_calculator1
+# react_calculator

- The program was designed to consolidate the skills of working with React hooks and context API.
+I made this calculator to consolidate my skills of working with React hooks and Context API.
+This program supports division, subtraction, multiplication and all other basic calculator features.
+All states and functions was saved in context.
+And for styles i used the 'styled-component' library.